Great Private Lending Questions

 Note: Some more complex files may require more documentation.

 Answer: Mortgage Payments are generally interest only.
 The cost difference over the course of a 12 month term is minimal.

 - Assuming a 8% interest only on $100,000 would have a payment of $666.67 per month with a balance of $100,000 at the end of the term

 - An 8% principal & interest with a 30 year amortization would have a payment of $724.71 per month with a balance of $$99,142.83 at the end of 12 months.

-Because our private mortgages are meant to be transition mortgages, it makes more sense from an accounting perspective to keep the loan as simple as possible.
+Private mortgages are short term transition solutions.
+It makes more sense from an accounting perspective to keep the loans simple.

 Answer: Payments are made monthly on the 1st or 15th of each month.
 Payments can also be partially prepaid, or fully prepaid with no payments during the term provided there is sufficient equity.